dillonkearns/elm-pages-3-alpha-starter/README.md

 ## Running Scripts with `elm-pages run`

 - `npm install`
-- `npx elm-pages run Cli User.Id_` - now you can try out the generator!
+- `npx elm-pages run script/src/AddRoute.elm User.Id_` - now you can try out the generator!
 And you can tweak it, or even define new generator modules in the `script/` folder!
+You can also shorten this command to `npx elm-pages run AddRoute User.Id_` if you prefer.